aumpierre-unb/Ponchon-Savarit-for-GNU-Octave/README.md

-the composition of the distillate is 88 %, the composition of the feed is 46 %, the composition of the column's bottom product is 11 %, the feed is saturated liquid, and the reflux ratio at the top of the column is 2:
+the composition of the distillate is 88 %, the composition of the feed is 46 %, the composition of the column's bottom product is 11 %, the feed is saturated liquid and the reflux ratio at the top of the column is 2:

 ```dotnetcli